cookwherever/cookwherever/wiki/content/books/the-food-lab/chapter-1.md

 4. Cook for 30 seconds.
 5. Add ice cubes.
 6. Wait for water to return to a boil.
-7. Reduce to a subsimmer, 190F.
+7. Reduce to a subsimmer, 190° F.
 8. Cook for 11 minutes.
 9. Drain the eggs.
 10. Peel under cool running water.